Nature’s fantastic color show is emerging in the west and north.

 Nuts growing in the wild are natural, local foods that are compact and easy to store.
 They contain no additives or preservatives.
 If you’ve ever tried a fresh raw nut from the wild (like a hickory nut), it is a unique experience.
 It is a distant scenario from the dried, treated, warehoused nuts on most grocery store shelves.

-There are some important notes of caution with wild nuts, however.
+There are some critical notes of caution with wild nuts, however.
 If you’re not completely certain that a nut is edible, do not eat it!
 If you have allergies to nuts, or you’re using medication, consult with your allergist, physician or pharmacist before foraging.
 Some nut compounds have been known to interfere with certain medications.

 While foraging for nuts, avoid stinging plants (e.g. nettles, poison ivy) and realize Beggar’s Lice or sticktights may be growing rampantly in your woods and the seeds of the plant will cling to your clothes.
 Please know that various hunting seasons are open so wear some blaze orange clothing to be seen and do not disrupt hunters.